coni2k/SS/Notes.md

 public class Square + internal (or private) class Availability() + internal UpdateAvailability()

 ---
-Remove osp from namespace for now ?!

----
 pass squares to group constructor - to make square property readonly and remove setsquare method

 ---